 - Ground beef, veal, and lamb - 160°F

 - All poultry - minimum internal temperature of 165°F

 - Stuffing should reach 165 degrees F

 To lower your risk of food related illnesses or issues, keep in mind the rule that hot food should be kept hot and cold foods should be chilled.
-Hot foods should be kept at 140°F or warmer according to Schloss and Joachim.
-Hot foods can be warmed in the oven, "by setting it to 200-250ºF."
-If you are serving foods buffet style, you can think about using slow cookers or warming trays to keep your meals at the perfect temperatures.
+According to Schloss and Joachim, hot foods should be kept at 140°F or warmer.
+Hot foods can be warmed in the oven, with the temperature settings of 200ºF to 250ºF.
+If you're serving foods buffet style, use slow cookers or warming trays to keep each dish at the perfect temperature.

-Cold foods should be kept in the fridge, "at 40°F or colder" according to Schloss and Joachim.
-You can serve cold dishes immediately after pulling them out of the fridge, or using platters kept on ice.
-Due to bacterial concerns, Joachim and Schloss note that, "Chilling is especially important for cream pies, cheesecake, eggnog and other dishes containing eggs, cheese and dairy products."
-They also state that it's important not to, "...leave perishables on a room-temperature buffet for more than 2 hours."
+Cold foods should be kept in the refrigerator, at 40°F or colder.
+You can serve cold dishes immediately after removing them from the refrigerator, or use platters set on a bed on ice.
+Due to bacterial concerns, Joachim and Schloss advise, "Chilling is especially important for cream pies, cheesecake, eggnog, and other dishes containing eggs, cheese, and dairy products."
+They also state that it's important, "…not to leave perishables on a room-temperature buffet for more than 2 hours."

 Making a homemade gift is thoughtful and can make the gift receiver feel as if you went the extra mile for them.
-Think about giving sweets such as jellies and jams, plain cakes, sturdy cookies, and non-creamy candies because they will keep for several weeks at room temperature.
-They also mention, "Spice rubs can be made in bulk and sealed in decorative bags or jars."
+Think about giving sweets, such as jellies and jams, plain cakes, sturdy cookies, and non-creamy candies since they keep for several weeks at room temperature.
+The cooking duo suggests, "Spice rubs can be made in bulk and sealed in decorative bags or jars."

 Using food safety best practices can help ensure that your holiday party and meals are successful.
 As long as you are mindful of cooking and serving temperatures, as well as healthy food storage, your meals and desserts should work out as planned.